Persistence and Mattering in Undergraduate Education Research Cluster

 College of Arts, Sciences & Education

-Stephanie Roach regularly presents at national conferences related to writing, writing program administration, plagiarism, general education, and integrative learning.
+Stephanie Roach regularly presents at national conferences on writing, writing program administration, plagiarism, general education, and integrative learning.
 Her published works include chapters in A Process Approach to General Education Reform: Transforming Institutional Culture in Higher Education, Teaching in the Pop Culture Zone: Using Popular Culture in the Composition Classroom, and The Promise and Peril of Writing Program Administration, as well as a recent article in the flagship journal WPA: Writing Program Administration and a co-authored contribution on signature assignments for AAC&U’s Liberal Education BLOG.

 Todd Womack